How to claim for mis-sold payment protection insurance (PPI)

 How to find out if you’ve been mis-sold PPI

-If you’ve had a mortgage, credit card or loan you may have been mis-sold PPI.
+If you’ve had a mortgage, credit card or loan you might have been mis-sold PPI.

 If you remember any such conversation, there’s a chance you were mis-sold PPI and can claim.